Brettm12345/lunar/README.md

 # Docs

-## Comments:
+## Comments

 - Any line which stats with `#` will be ignored

-## Expressions:
+## Expressions

 - In lunar lang most things are considered expression.
 An expression has one, and only one return value.
 - A expression can be single line:

 ```
 1 + 1
 # returns 2
 ```

 - Or multi line:

 ```
 {